adarsh4500/E-Commerce-Server/README.md

 ## Overview

 A robust and secure backend service designed for managing user authentication, product catalog, shopping cart, and order processing in an e-commerce application.
-This API is built using the Go programming language and the Gin framework, providing a scalable and performant solution for any e-commerce backend needs.
+This API is built using the Go programming language and the Gin framework, providing a scalable and performant solution for basic e-commerce backend needs.

 ## Features